Tom Hazzledine

 Licenced carrier of hardcore and builders' rubble for recycling

-After the trials of 2020 and 2021 and then some very cold weather before and after Xmas 2022 and plenty of rain for months so far this year there are many walls down around the county.
-The result is that there are not enough dry stone wallers to do the work and those that are working are flat out.
+The persistent rain in 2024 and little let up since has resulted in more walls down and with the shortage of wallers walls are often to be seen in a poor state of repair.
 Additionally there have been increases in the cost of materials, particularly patio slabs from India, but also cement and stone.
-Fuel costs though are easing after very high prices but are still high.
+Fuel costs are still high.
 Tom keeps his prices competitive and looks forward to working with old and new clients for years to come.

 Greenhouse base.